-Based on industry analysis and qualitative case studies, my PhD project explores current Danish production strategies in serial fiction and cross-media storyworlds and compares these with examples of best practice from Norway and the UK.
+Based on industry analysis and qualitative case studies, my PhD project explores current Danish production strategies in serial live-action fiction targeting children and young audiences.
 The dissertation investigates how to think of best practice for producing children’s content in a digital media environment from both a scholarly and an industry perspective and contributes with valuable new knowledge in the field of children’s media, cultural industries and production studies when challenging and re-thinking existing theories on the relationship between creators, texts and audiences.

 'Reaching Young Audiences' is funded by the Independent Research Fund Denmark and runs from 2019-2024.